fpvandoorn/HausdorffSchoolLean/README.md

 * Run `cd HausdorffSchoolLean`

 * Run `lake exe cache get`
+  * On Windows, if you get an error that starts with `curl: (35) schannel: next InitializeSecurityContext failed` it is probably your antivirus program that doesn't like that we're downloading many files.
+The easiest solution is to temporarily disable your antivirus program.

 * Launch VS Code, either through your application menu or by typing `code .`.
 (MacOS users need to take a one-off